Knowledge Architecture

 Scan Layer — Key Points

-• • CDS cycles metabolize change without chaos.
+• • CDS cycles handle change without chaos.

 Rings + Nodes: Structural Logic

-Rings define the layer of meaning; nodes carry the discrete ideas or capabilities.
-Their ordering explains how insight radiates out and returns with proof.
+Rings define the layer of meaning; nodes carry the specific ideas or capabilities.
+Their ordering helps users see where something belongs and what comes next.

 Constraints + Expansion Rules

-Constraints guard the integrity of each ring.
-Expansion rules let new knowledge attach cleanly, so additions extend the system instead of fracturing it.
+Constraints guard the integrity of each ring so new knowledge can attach cleanly instead of creating disconnected outputs.

 Applications